dimitri-nicolo/calico/v2.3/usage/configuration/bgp.md

 1. Configure a [BGPPeer
     resource]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/bgppeer) to tell
-    the other {{site.prodname}} nodes to peer with the route reflector nodes:
+    the other {{site.tseeprodname}} nodes to peer with the route reflector nodes:

     ```
     calicoctl apply -f - <<EOF